 This low-tech method works perfectly.
 You will need an oven, baking sheet, plastic bag, and a rolling pin.

-- Heat the oven to 250 F/120 C. Using as much stale bread as you want, trim the crusts off and break the bread into chunks no larger than 1 inch.
+- Preheat the oven to 250 F/120 C. Using as much stale bread as you want, trim the crusts off and break the bread into chunks no larger than 1 inch.
 Lighter loaves such as white flour baguettes can be left in slightly larger pieces.
 Dense, whole grain loaves need to be broken up smaller.

 - Spread the chunks of bread out in a single layer on a baking sheet and bake until the pieces are crunchy dry and just starting to turn golden (but not burned).
 This will take 15 to 25 minutes depending on the type of bread you started with.
 Remove the baking pan from the oven and let the bread cool for a few minutes.